pingcap/docs/dashboard/dashboard-access.md

 ![Login interface](/media/dashboard/dashboard-access-login.png)

-If the one of the following situations exists, the login might fail:
+If one of the following situations exists, the login might fail:

 - TiDB `root` user does not exist.
 - PD is not started or cannot be accessed.